 You.
 You are the solution.
 You and I and everyone we know must — and I really do mean must — become more skeptical and more demanding of our news and information sources.

 You and I must THINK about what we read.
-We need to learn to identify the sources and understand the agendas those sources might have that color what it is they present and how they present it.
+We need to learn to identify the sources and the agendas those sources have that color what they present and how they present it.

-We need to learn to draw our own conclusions.
+We need to learn to seek unbiased information and draw our own conclusions.

 Whenever you accept misleading or inaccurate stories as truth, you’ve been manipulated to serve someone else’s agenda.
 And when you pass those manipulative stories on to friends, family, and acquaintances?
 Well, my friend, you’ve just turned into a virtual manure spreader.